prasanthabr/prasanthabr.github.io/_posts/2016-11-13-Managing-Multi-Teams-in-Salesforce-com-development-projects.md

   credit: UnSplash.com
 ---
 DRAFT

 #tl;dr
-A Few real life learning on how to manage Salesforce.com development when working with Multiple Teams and Multiple Vendors
+A Few real life lessons on how to manage Salesforce.com development when working with Multiple Teams and Multiple Vendors

 ##Background
 In